Labour Board - Members

 Deborah Ryan was a member of the former Occupational Health and Safety Appeal Panel since February 1997.
 Ms. Ryan is a director on the Workers Compensation Board of Nova Scotia and a former Employee Relations Officer for Nova Scotia Government and General Employees Union.
 She has extensive knowledge of labour relations including contract interpretation and negotiation; and has experience with labour standards matters.
 She is a member of the Occupational Health and Safety Advisory Council and was an Occupational Health and Safety instructor for provincial employees.
 Ms. Ryan’s present appointment runs until January 24, 2026.

-Jameal Wall
+Jameal (Jack) Wall

-Jameal Wall was appointed to the Labour Board November 2019.
+Jameal (Jack) Wall was appointed to the Labour Board November 2019.
 Mr. Wall is the President of the Cape Breton Island Building & Construction Trades Council.
 He has over 25 years of experience in the construction industry, He has been the Business Manager/Financial Secretary of the Sheet Metal Workers Local 56 since 2005.
 Mr. Wall has served on numerous negotiation committees and settled many contracts with different trades during his career.
 He is Vice President of the Canadian Sheet Metal Workers & Roofers; and past President and Vice President of the Nova Scotia Construction Sector Council.
 He is a member representing the Construction Sector of the Nova Scotia Apprenticeship Board until May 28, 2021.
-Mr. Wall's present appointment runs until January 24, 2026.
+Mr. Wall’s present appointment runs until January 24, 2026.

 Larry Wark